A Fully Open Source APM Built For OpenTelemetry | SigNoz

 http.schemeThe URI scheme that identifies the used protocolhttp; https

-An OpenTelemetry APM should have native support to store data with OpenTelemetry semantic conventions.
+An OpenTelemetry backend should have native support to store data with OpenTelemetry semantic conventions.
 Existing observability vendors usually transform the data collected using OpenTelemetry semantic conventions into their propriety formats.
 But OpenTelemetry has a huge list of semantic conventions which might not be fully utilized in such scenarios.

 • Should allow aggregates on trace data

 Running aggregates on trace data enables you to create service-centric views.
 OpenTelemetry also provides you the ability to create custom tags.
 Combined with custom tags and aggregated trace data gives you a powerful magnifying glass to surface performance issues in your services.
-For example, you can get the error rate and 99th percentile latency of customer_type: gold or deployment_version: v2 or external_call: paypal
+For example, you can get the error rate and 99th percentile latency of customer_type: gold or deployment_version: v2 or external_call: paypal.

 • Open Source